 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.

 After the pump has been positioned, make certain that the pump and all piping or hose connections are tight, properly supported and secure before operation.